-In order for a large number of people to live together successfully each member of the community must respect the expectations of the other members.
-You must abide by the community standards as a means to preserve the power of community to promote your success and engagement.
+For a large number of people to live together successfully each member of the community must respect the expectations of the other members.
+You must abide by the community standards to preserve the power of community which promotes your success and engagement.